 Finance Bill 2021

 Finance Bill 2021 sets into law many of the tax measures announced on Budget day.
-The Finance Bill 2021 has been published on 21st October and includes a number of changes.
+The Finance Bill 2021 published on 21st October includes a number of changes.
 However, it is important to note that the Finance Bill itself does not make any changes to legislation.
 It has to go through the Dáil and be passed before it becomes law as the Finance Act.
 The Finance Bill 2021 will come into effect as soon as it is passed by the Dáil on 31st December 2021.

 1. Finance Bill 2021: Employee Income